jonrau1/SyntheticSun/README.md

 ## Solution Architecture
 ![SolArch](https://github.com/jonrau1/SecurityDataSomething/blob/master/sds.jpg)

 The figure above represents the solution in its entirety and a high-level for data flows without taking into consideration network constructs, encryption and permissions.
 Each source of telemetry will be broken out in their own data flow / architecture diagram.
+The gold-background area represents raw ingestion of telemetry where the green-background area represents areas of value derivation via correlation, visualization and response.

 This solution makes use of the following AWS native telemetry:
 - AWS WAF Requests Logs